mrpapawheelie/mav-agent-vault/README.md

 ## Goose Agent Framework

-Most "agentic" frameworks flex automation.
-We flex absolution.

-Goose Agentic Framework will not let agents touch user funds—on purpose.
-No custody.
-No pooling.
-No "we swear it's not a yield farm."
+The Goose Agent Framework is designed to eliminate the risks associated with traditional agentic frameworks by ensuring that agents do not handle user funds.
+This approach avoids custody, pooling, and any resemblance to yield farming.

 ### Why?

-Because:
-- 🛑 Regulators nuke anything that smells like asset management.
+- 🛑 Regulatory concerns are mitigated by avoiding asset management practices.
-- 🔐 Security risk spikes when agents handle customer funds.
+- 🔐 Security risks are reduced as agents do not handle customer funds.
-- 🤖 Hallucinations compound when agents control too much.

-### Goose flips it:
+- 🤖 The risk of hallucinations is minimized by limiting agent control.

+### Key Features

-- The agent uses its own funds, and borrows risk free against them.
-It's not managing your money—it's managing its mission.
+- The agent operates using its own funds and borrows risk-free against them, focusing on its mission rather than managing user money.
-- You're not "trusting the AI."
-You're watching the playbook unfold onchain.
-- If the agent's strategies make the token go up, you decide when to buy or sell.
-- No promises.
-No middlemen.
-Just provable performance you can verify.
+- Users can observe the agent's strategies unfold onchain, making informed decisions about buying or selling based on performance.
+- No promises or middlemen; performance is provable and verifiable.
-- Hold a token and want the agent to vote as well?
-You can delegate votes to the agent, and undelegate whenever you want, super simple, and never handing over the keys.
+- Token holders can delegate votes to the agent and undelegate at any time, without relinquishing control of their assets.

-This isn't "solving" risk.
-It's nuking the entire category of risk from orbit.
-Welcome to the least-privilege, most-transparent framework in DeFi.

-Agentic, but anti-fragile.
-Built to last.
-Built for Base.
+This framework is built to last, offering a transparent and secure approach to DeFi.

 ## Coming Soon
 - MAVS contract template (`AgentVault.sol`)